openstack/training-guides/doc/upstream-training/source/website/index.rst

 Further trainers/coaches
 ------------------------

-You can find the list of trainers/coaches on the `training occaisons
+You can find the list of trainers/coaches on the `training occasions
 <https://wiki.openstack.org/wiki/OpenStack_Upstream_Institute_Occasions>`_
 wiki page.